chronicleworks/chronicle/docs/opa.md

 chronicle.opa.entrypoint=allow_transactions.allowed_users
 ```

-Once this has been set, you should restart the Chronicle transaction processor
+Once this has been set, you should restart Chronicle for them to be applied, the
-and Chronicle for them to be applied.
+transaction processor should not need to be restarted.